Emmotes/ic_spoilers/docs/trixie.md

     "id": 2728,
     "flavour_text": "",
     "description": {
         "desc": "Every time a Champion other than Trixie attacks, Trixie gains a Trick stack.
-When Trixie attacks, she expends all her Trick stacks to slow up to that number of random enemies by $(slow_amount)% for 10 seconds.
+When Trixie attacks, she expends all her Trick stacks to slow up to that number of random enemies by $(slow_amount)% for $(slow_duration) seconds.
 If she has more Trick stacks than there are enemies, then she can use the extra stacks to stun that number of random enemies for $(stun_duration) seconds.
 Additionally, one extra Pixie Subordinate attacks for every 5 Trick stacks expended.
 Trixie can not have more than $(max_stacks) Trick stacks at once."
     },
     "effect_keys": [
         {
             "effect_string": "trixie_tricksy_pixie",
+            "off_when_benched": true,
             "slow_duration": 10,
             "stun_duration": 3,
             "slow_amount": 50,